domi-nik-/rhel-image-mode-with-aws/README.md

 FROM registry.redhat.io/rhel9/rhel-bootc:9.5

 #install the lamp components
-RUN dnf module enable -y nginx:1.24 && dnf install -y httpd cloud-init && dnf clean all
+RUN dnf install -y httpd cloud-init && dnf clean all

 #start the services automatically on boot
 RUN systemctl enable httpd
 ```

-As you can see the image will contain the nginx web-server and the cloud-init package which is needed to
+As you can see the image will contain the httpd web-server and the cloud-init package which is needed to
 configure the system during the deployment on AWS.

 ## STEP 3 "Build the RHEL Image"